 Dr. Claiborne has worked for Westinghouse, Ford, Duke Power and two consulting firms, Charles T. Main and Booz-Allen.
 In 2003, he was one of 25 initial

-Dr. Mayur S. Desai is Professor of Management Information Systems at the Jesse H. Jones School of Business at Texas Southern University.
+Dr. Mayur S. Desai is the Interim Associate Dean for Academic Affairs and Research/MIS and Professor of Management Information Systems at the Jesse H. Jones School of Business at Texas Southern University.
 He has 15+ years of industry and 20+ years of academic experience.
 While at Indiana University Kokomo for nine years he received excellence in teaching awards, established an e-business lab, served as a webmaster for the school of business, involved in promoting the MBA program, wrote research grants and developed database application for the city of Kokomo.
 His research involves outsourcing strategies, information technology ethics, end-user development, curriculum, assessment, and student enrollment development, e-commerce, and systems security.
 Dr. Desai, an award-winning researcher, has published several refereed articles and presented papers at professional conferences.
 Dr. Desai holds a Ph.D. in Business Computers Information Systems from the University of North Texas, an MBA from Hardin-Simmons University, an MS in Electrical Engineering from Texas A & M University–Kingsville, and a BE in electrical engineering from the University of Bombay.

 Dr. Roger Hart is the Director of the China Center and an Associate Professor in the Department of History and Geography at Texas Southern University.
 He received his Ph.D. from the Department of History, University of California -LA, his M.S. from Stanford University in Mathematics and a B.S. from Massachusetts Institute of Technology in Mathematics.
 Dr. Hart spent a total of six years teaching, studying and researching in China.
 He has received numerous fellowships from the American Council of Learned Societies (ACLS), National Endowment for the Humanities (NEH), and the Andrew W. Mellon Foundation.
 Dr. Hart’s previous appointments include Seoul National University, the University of Texas at Austin, University of Chicago, Institute for Advanced Study (Princeton), Stanford University, University of California at Berkeley, and Harvard University.
 Dr. Hart is also the author of “The Chinese Roots of Linear Algebra” (Johns Hopkins University Press, 2010) and “Imagined Civilizations: China, the West, and Their First Encounter” (Johns Hopkins University Press, 2013).